samukelok/ats-blitz/README.md

 [🌐 Live Demo  →  atsblitz.bluenroll.co.za](https://atsblitz.bluenroll.co.za)

-ATSBlitz is an AI-powered resume/CV analyzer designed to help job seekers tailor their resumes for applicant tracking systems (ATS).
-With smart suggestions and personalized feedback, it increases your chances of landing interviews by optimizing your resume structure against job descriptions and industry standards.
+ATSBlitz is an AI-powered resume/CV analyser designed to help job seekers tailor their resumes for applicant tracking systems (ATS).
+With smart suggestions and personalised feedback, it increases your chances of landing interviews by optimizing your resume structure against job descriptions and industry standards.

 ---